***Be sure to visit Facebook and become a member of the group Louisiana Amphibian and Reptile Enthusiasts!***

 Dundee and Rossman (1989) included the Alabama Map Turtle (Graptemys pulchra) as native to Louisiana in the eastern Florida Parishes.
 However, recent research has shown that the formerly reported range reflects a complex of several species largely confined to distinct river catchments (Moulis 2009).
 The Alabama Map Turtle is thus no longer recognized as native to Louisiana, and is confined to Alabama and extreme northwestern Georgia.

 The Pascagoula Map Turtle (Graptemys gibbonsi) was formerly recognized as occurring within the Pearl River drainage basin of Louisiana.
 However, Ennen et al. (2010) concluded based on genetic and morphological evidence that this form was different enough from the populations in the Pascagoula River drainage basin of Mississippi to warrant its own species.
 Thus, the new name they proposed was the Pearl River Map Turtle, Graptemys pearlensis.
-Therefore, I have recognized the new species in my list and no longer recognize the Pascagoula Map Turtle as being a resident of Louisiana.
+Therefore, this new species is recognized as native to the state and the Pascagoula Map Turtle is no longer recognized as being a resident of Louisiana.

 Crother, B. I. (ed.).
 2008.
 Scientific and Standard English Names of Amphibians and Reptiles